dheero/OBF.github.io/wiki/BOSC_2015_Keynote_Speakers.md

 Studies at the University of New Hampshire and the UC Davis Genome Center.
-Her research uses high-throughput environmental sequencing approaches (rRNA surveys, metagenomics) to explore biodiversity and biogeographic patterns in in microbial eukaryote assemblages, with an emphasis on nematodes in marine sediments.
+Her research uses high-throughput environmental sequencing approaches (rRNA surveys, metagenomics) to explore biodiversity and biogeographic patterns in microbial eukaryote assemblages, with an emphasis on nematodes in marine sediments.
 Through active collaborations with computer scientists and participation in software development projects, her long-term research aims to address existing bottlenecks